W E K A

 Hard quota for the S3 bucket.
 You can only set it initially on an empty bucket.
 Calling this command on a bucket that already has a quota changes the quota limitation.

-Command: weka s3 bucket quota unset <bucket-name>
+Command: weka s3 bucket quota reset <bucket-name>

 If the bucket point to a directory shared with other protocols, changing the quota affects all protocols (changes the associated directory quota).

-Delete a bucket
+Remove a bucket

-Command: weka s3 bucket destroy
+Command: weka s3 bucket remove

-Use this command to delete an existing bucket from the filesystem only if the bucket is empty.
+Use this command to remove an existing bucket from the filesystem only if the bucket is empty.
 If the bucket is not empty, you can keep the data on the filesystem and remove the bucket from the S3 configuration.

-weka s3 bucket destroy <name> [--unlink]
+weka s3 bucket remove <name> [--unlink]

 Parameters